Magowntown/reelwork/hackmd-capstone_present.md

 <!-- Share your brief solution to this problem, your description should be non-technical) -->

-- ReelWork provides a streamlined platform for producers & directors to post categorized jobs and find suitable candidates in the network. 📢
+<p>ReelWork provides a streamlined platform for primarily non-union workers to find work through a legimate network used by Producers & Directors. </p>
+<p align=center>📢</p>

 ---